shyame700/Projects/Projects/Netflix Data Cleaning and Analysis/WhatI.md

 	Used self-joins or grouping with conditions to list directors who have worked in both genres, including counts for each.

 	Strengthened my ability to filter and compare subsets of data.

+<h4>Key Learnings</h4>

+•	Gained hands-on experience in data cleaning using SQL, especially working with missing values and long text fields.

+•	Practiced data modeling by normalizing and splitting multi-value fields.

+•	Learned how to perform complex queries, including filtering, aggregation, joins, and window functions.

+•	Improved my ability to answer business-style questions with clean, readable SQL queries.

+•	Understood how SQL is used in real data analysis projects to generate insights and drive decisions.